Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the rules and procedures for the assessment of costs in civil litigation.
-Focus your revision on:
+For SQE1, you are required to understand the assessment of costs in civil litigation under the CPR, with a focus on the following syllabus points:

 - the distinction between fixed costs, summary assessment, and detailed assessment of costs